bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>What data types supported in Python and which of them are mutable?
+<summary>What build-in types Python has?
+Which of them are mutable?
 How can you show that a certain data type is mutable?</summary><br><b>

 The mutable data types are: